 But it’s far more likely that your tasks and the team’s tasks will all be aligned and related to helping you work together towards a common goal.

 That makes it much more helpful if you share your task list with everyone else.
 After all, they helped you put it together in the first place!
-Turn your task list into your project schedule and upload it so that Primavera Viewer users can see it.
-Or include it in your project management software so that everyone can tick off the work they have done when their tasks are complete.
+Turn your task list into your project schedule and include it in your project management software so that everyone can tick off the work they have done when their tasks are complete.

 Fail #5: Not Updating It